 Limited scleroderma is the more common version of the systemic form.
 The skin thickening is less widespread, and typically confined to areas below the arms, hands, fingers, and face.
 Some patients have problems in the lungs and gastrointestinal tract.
 Limited scleroderma usually develops slowly over several years.

 CREST syndrome is a subtype of limited scleroderma.
 CREST is an acronym representing five conditions that can occur with limited scleroderma: calcinosis (calcium deposits that form under the skin), Raynaud’s phenomenon, esophageal dysfunction (that can cause difficulty swallowing), sclerodactyly — think skin on the fingers and sometimes toes — and telangiectasias, which refers to dilated blood vessels that appear as red spots on the fingers, face, and hands.

 Diffuse systemic scleroderma

-In diffuse systemic scleroderma, more areas of the skin become thick, on any part of the body.
-Patients have a higher risk of developing sclerosis — or fibrous hardening — of the internal organs early in the disease.
-They also usually experience rapid worsening of their symptoms.
+In diffuse systemic scleroderma, more areas of the skin become thicken on any area of the body.
+These patients are at higher risk of developing sclerosis — or fibrous hardening — of the internal organs early in the disease.
+They also usually experience more rapid worsening of their symptoms.